nathanjhood/Biquads/README.md

         cos(θ) = cos(⍵);
         tan(θ) = sin(⍵) / cos(⍵);
         ⍺ = sin(⍵) * (1 - resonanceParameter);
+        A =
     }

 https://en.wikipedia.org/wiki/Sine_and_cosine#Unit_circle_definitions
 https://en.wikipedia.org/wiki/Unit_circle

+# Calculating the coefficients

+Now that we have scaled and mapped our parameters "frequency", "resonance", and "gain", we can use these transformed values to control the gain (just a simple multiplication) at various points in our signal path, including feedback channels.

 # Transformations
 Determining an output transfer function (Y(n)), given an input value (X(n)) and six multiplier coefficients within an audio feedback path (b0, b1, b2, a1, and a2 - all of which are pre-scaled by 1/a0) - please note that each feedback term requires a delay of one audio sample;